Ground Source Heat Pump Cost

 Install the Heat Pump

-For the last step, the contractor will connect the heat pump to the ductwork meaning the heat pump is now ready.
+For the last step, the contractor will connect the heat pump to the ductwork, meaning the heat pump is now ready.

 Can I Install a Ground Source Heat Pump Myself?

 While this is technically possible to install yourself, it is highly advisable to leave this to the contractor.
 The risks are very real and very serious.
-The most obvious is the complete rewiring of a heating system which can cause issues with electric shocks, power cuts, flooding etc.
+The most obvious is the complete rewiring of a heating system, which can cause issues with electric shocks, power cuts, flooding, etc.

 Without a proper design which has been done by a professional means, the efficiency will be compromised.
-This may result in the the heat pump becoming useless in terms of saving energy and money.
+This may result in the heat pump becoming useless in terms of saving energy and money.
 If that still isn't enough to deter you, maybe the RHI's disqualification will be.

 The main advantage of having this done by a professional is that you will get the quarterly payment incentive if used correctly.